stackb/rules_proto/README.md

 ## Gazelle Configuration

+The gazelle extension can be configured using "build directives" and/or a YAML file.

+### Build Directives
 Gazelle is configured by special comments in BUILD files called *directives*.

 > Gazelle works by visiting each package in your workspace; configuration is